2mol/juricho.me/content/zurich-table.md

 ## download plans

-{{ image(url="/img/zurich-table/plan-sketchup.png", text="SketchUp 3D Plan.") }}

 [Here is a SketchUp file](/files/couch_table_v1.skp) with the measurements of one of the versions.
-I made it in SketchUp 2017, which should still be available for free online.
+I used SketchUp 2017, which should still be available for free online.

 ## get in touch